-EXAMPLE 2.16 Discuss the derivative of the function $y = x^{2/3}$, shown in figure 2.2.
-We will later see how to compute this derivative; for now we use the fact that $y' = (2/3)x^{-1/3}$.
+EXAMPLE 2.4.5 Discuss the derivative of the function $y = x^{2/3}$ , shown in figure 2.4.1.
+We will later see how to compute this derivative; for now we use the fact that $y' = (2/3)x^{-1/3}$ .
 Visually this looks much like the absolute value function, but it technically has a cusp, not a corner.
 The absolute value function has no tangent line at 0 because there are (at least) two obvious contenders-the tangent line of the left side of the curve and the tangent line of the right side.
-The function $y = x^{2/3}$ does have a tangent line at 0, the y-axis, a line with no slope (sometimes called "infinite" slope, though this is hard to make precise).
-But the slope of $x^{2/3}$ just to the right of 0 is very large and positive, while the slope to the left is very large and negative, so in fact there is no "single slope" at 0.
+The function $y = x^{2/3}$ does not have a tangent line at 0, but unlike the absolute value function it can be said to have a single direction: as we approach 0 from either side the tangent line becomes closer and closer to a vertical line; the curve is vertical at 0.
+But as before, if you imagine traveling along the curve, an abrupt change in direction is required at 0: a full 180 degree turn.